Fldigi: FLWkey

 FLWkey is a simple interface to control an external piece of hardware called a Winkeyer.
 This is a Morse code keyer which is adjustable via computer commands over USB.

 Flcluster

 This is a telnet client to remote DX cluster servers, which is a real-time reporting of stations heard transmitting, and their frequencies.
 It does not connect to Fldigi.

 Flaa

 Flaa is a control program for use with the RigExpert AA-xxxx series of antenna analyzers, and does not connect to Fldigi.

 Flrig

 FLRig is a component of the FLDigi suite of applications that enables computer aided control of various radios using a serial or USB connection.

 Using FLRig in combination with FLDigi, events such as frequency, power level, receiver gain and audio gain may be adjusted from the computer automatically or by user intervention.

 Test tools

-The Fldigi development group also releases a number of open-source programs which assist in the testing, development, and comparison of different modes within Fldigi.
+The Fldigi development group also releases a number of open-source programs which assist in the testing, development, and comparison of different modes within Fldigi, such as LinSim, CompText, and CompTTY.